-When someone is suffering from addiction as well as a mental illness, the vast range of symptoms makes it difficult to diagnose.
+When someone is suffering from addiction and a mental illness, the vast range of symptoms makes it difficult to diagnose.

 Often, the symptoms overlap, so it is very common for sufferers to be treated for one disorder while the other is ignored.

-Co-occurring issues mean that you are more prone to irrational, impulsive or violent behaviour, which not only puts you at risks but endangers those around you.
+Co-occurring issues mean that you are more prone to irrational, impulsive or violent behaviour, which puts you at risk and endangers those around you.

 It is so important to make sure that you receive a proper assessment so that your treatment can address all your needs.